Discover more from in a panoramic?

 In her song ‘First Love/Late Spring,’ Mitski laments, “And I was so young when I behaved twenty-five.
 Yet now, I find I've grown into a tall child.”

-With the onset of my mid-twenties, I face what all people confront at 24: mortality and youth.
+With the onset of my mid-twenties, I faced what all 24-year-olds eventually confront: mortality and youth.

 “Will I get those feared hereditary illnesses after all?”